DIVERSITY AND INCLUSIVITY IN OUR RESEARCH

 Our explicit goal is for the families we recruit to represent the ethnic and racial composition of the surrounding counties.
 To this end, we continue to explore ways to involve families in our research and are always happy to hear suggestions from members of the community.

-Beyond our lab at Duke, we are committed to increasing inclusivity in science by making the work we do available to scholars anywhere, by posting anonymized data, code, and results in places where they can be useful to scientists and citizens of the world.
+Beyond our lab at Harvard, we are committed to increasing inclusivity in science by making the work we do available to scholars anywhere, by posting anonymized data, code, and results in places where they can be useful to scientists and citizens of the world.
 To keep families who participate in our research (and the taxpayers who support it) informed about what their data is leading us to discover, we share an annual newsletter, available here, alongside making our research articles publicly available.

 We hope you join us.